Monteithiella humeralis: Ecology

 In both New Zealand and Australia, pittosporum shield bugs are most commonly found feeding on species of Pittosporum, and to a lesser extent Coprosma.
 In New Zealand, pittosporum shield bugs are widespread but are not considered a pest.
-They are known to be attacked by Trissolcus basalis, a parasitoid of pentatomid egg masses introduced into New Zealand in 1949 to control Nezara viridula.
+They are known to be attacked by Trissolcus basalis, a parasitoid wasp of pentatomid egg masses introduced into New Zealand in 1949 to control Nezara viridula.